You’ve likely heard the phrase, “If you’re not doing A/B testing, you’re guessing” many times while reading various marketing blogs.

 So how can you choose a good stopping point?

 Some site owners choose to run their tests for a certain period of time.
 And it is a good idea to run your tests for full weeks at a time.

-So if you begin a test on a Monday, try to end that test on a Sunday.
+ConversionXL suggests that if you begin a test on a Monday, to try to end that test on a Sunday.